Agungvpzz/Boston-House-Price-Prediction/README.md

 - TAX: full-value property-tax rate per \$10,000
 - PTRATIO: pupil-teacher ratio by town
 - B: 1000(Bk−0.63)^2 where Bk is the proportion of blacks by town
-    - Shows non-linear formula, when the higher difference from (Bk−0.63) results higher B value.
+    - Shows a non-linear formula, when the higher difference from (Bk−0.63) results higher B value.
-    - In intuitive way, not all blacks are from the lower class, so the larger black population also indicates a more comfortable place for black people from the upper class (imply higher MEDV) when racial issues matter in society.
+    - In an intuitive way, not all blacks are from the lower class, so the larger black population also indicates a more comfortable place for black people from the upper class (imply higher MEDV) when racial issues matter in society.
 - LSTAT: \%lower status of the population
 - MEDV: Median value of owner-occupied homes in $1000s